dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - FR-514 Automation tab MUST expose an ordered list: `AddStudy` sequence (already present).
 Clicking the small `+` button in Previous Reports section MUST execute the configured modules in `AddStudy` sequence in order.
 - FR-515 Supported modules in `AddStudy` include: `AddPreviousStudy`, `GetStudyRemark`, `GetPatientRemark`.
 Unknown modules are ignored.

-## Update: PACS Custom Procedure – Invoke Open Study (2025-10-13)
+## Update: PACS Custom Procedure – Invoke Open Study (2025-10-13, updated 2025-10-15)
 - FR-516 SpyWindow Custom Procedures MUST include a PACS method `InvokeOpenStudy` labeled "Invoke open study".
-- FR-517 `PacsService` MUST expose `InvokeOpenStudyAsync()` which runs the procedure tag `InvokeOpenStudy` (best-effort, no return value required).
+- FR-517 `PacsService` MUST expose `InvokeOpenStudyAsync()` which runs the procedure tag `InvokeOpenStudy`.
-- FR-518 Procedure default (auto-seed) MUST consist of a single `Invoke` op with Arg1 Type=`Element`, Arg1 Value=`SelectedStudyInSearch` to simulate double-click/enter on the selected study row in the search results list.
+- FR-518 No fallback or auto-seed MUST exist for `InvokeOpenStudy`.
+The procedure MUST be authored explicitly by the user per PACS.
+If it is missing, the system MUST throw an error indicating the procedure is not defined for the current PACS profile.
+- FR-518a Per-PACS storage: UiBookmarks and Custom Procedures are stored under `%AppData%/Wysg.Musm/Radium/Pacs/{pacs_key}/` so each PACS profile maintains its own configuration.

+## Update: OpenStudy Reliability and Sequencing (2025-10-15)
+- FR-710 Automation modules MUST execute sequentially in the exact order configured by the user in New/Add/Shortcut sequences.
+No fire-and-forget interleaving.
+- FR-711 `OpenStudy` MUST execute after prior modules complete. `PacsService.InvokeOpenStudyAsync()` MUST retry the custom procedure a few times (default 3 attempts, 200ms+ backoff) to allow UI stabilization.
+If the procedure is undefined, it MUST throw immediately (no retry/fallback).
+- FR-712 `AddPreviousStudy` MUST abort when the selected related study has null/empty studyname OR null/empty studydatetime.
+- FR-713 `AddPreviousStudy` MUST abort when the selected related study matches the current study by both studyname (case-insensitive) and study datetime (exact match after parse).
+- FR-714 `AddPreviousStudy` MUST NOT block subsequent modules with heavy previous-studies reload; after persisting the previous study and report, the list reload/selection MAY run in the background.
+- FR-715 Remark acquisition helpers (`GetStudyRemark`, `GetPatientRemark`) MUST be awaited within sequencing to preserve order.

 ## Update: Custom Procedure Operation – Invoke (2025-10-13)
 - FR-519 Add a new operation `Invoke` to Custom Procedures.
 Behavior: